Lingxi-Li/lock_free/doc/lf/allocator.md

 reset(capacity);
 ~~~

-The invocation is intended to perform `val` uninitialization, and assumed to not throw.
+The invocation is intended to perform `node::val` uninitialization, and assumed to not throw.
 The method then provides strong exception safety.
 That is, if it threw, the invocation would not have happened.